Diadji23/Time-Series-Forecasting/README.md

 # Time-Series Forecasting

 ## Project Overview
-This project demonstrates forecasting of time series data using both **classical baselines** and **deep learning models**.
-It is designed to showcase skills in **data preprocessing, sequence modeling, evaluation, and visualization**, which are highly valued in Data Science and Machine Learning internships.
+This project explores forecasting of time series data using both **classical statistical baselines** and **deep learning models**.
+The goal is to build, evaluate, and compare different approaches for predicting future values based on historical observations.

 **Dataset:** Daily Minimum Temperatures in Melbourne, Australia (1981–1990)
+**Objective:** Predict the next day’s temperature from previous days.

+**Dataset:** Daily Minimum Temperatures in Melbourne, Australia (1981–1990)
 **Objective:** Predict the next day’s temperature based on previous days.

----

-## Repository Structure

 ---

 ## Methodology